Pochienlin/FlaskHTMX_template/README.md

-# PROJECT NAME
+# Flask-HTMX template
-This is a standalone container that accepts http queries to `PURPOSE`.
+This is a standalone container for a single page webapp.
+You are required to know basic HTML and Python syntax for this to work

 # Running
 To start the container, the easiest way is to